The Hackett Group Announces Strategic Acquisition of Leading Gen AI Development Firm LeewayHertz

 1. Route optimization:

-• Generates optimized delivery routes by analyzing real-time traffic data, weather conditions, and delivery schedules, reducing transportation costs and improving delivery efficiency.
+• Generates optimized delivery routes by analyzing real-time traffic data and delivery schedules, reducing transportation costs and improving delivery efficiency.

 • Uses AI-driven predictive analytics to forecast demand and plan inventory replenishment, optimizing warehouse operations and reducing stockouts.